 Section 3: Minimum Voting Age

-All Community Stakeholders aged sixteen (16) years old under the City Clerk’s proposed rules and above shall be entitled to vote in the Neighborhood Council Elections.
+Except with respect to a Youth Board Seat, a stakeholder must be at least 16 years of age on the day of the election or selection to be eligible to vote.
+[See Admin.
+Code §§ 22.814(a) and 22.814(c)]

 Section 4: Method of Verifying Stakeholder Status

 Voters will verify their Stakeholder status by providing acceptable documentation.
 Stakeholder status may also be established by means of declaring a stake (or interest) in the neighborhood and providing documentation supporting that declaration.